Foster care vaccination waiver bill clears committee in Arizona

 Senate Bill 1108 was approved 5-2 by the Senate Health and Human Services Committee.
 The bill would allow families whose children are not fully immunized to still get licensed as foster families.
-The Arizona Department of Economic Security would retain the authority about where to place foster children, the Arizona Republic
+The Arizona Department of Economic Security would retain the authority about where to place foster children, the Arizona Republic reports.

 House Bill 2348, an identical bill, was scheduled for a hearing on Wednesday in the House Reform and Human Services Committee.
 A proposed amendment to the bill would eliminate the state's liability related to the immunization issue.